Baytaq: History

 According to the leader of the party, work on its registration has been carried out since 2015.

 The founding congress of the party was held on 24 September 2022.

 On 28 November 2022, the party was registered by the Ministry of Justice of Kazakhstan.
 The party has become the first registered party in Kazakhstan over the past 20 years, and the sixth after Amanat, Aq Jol, and People's Party, Auyl and JSDP.

-In December 2022, the party announced that it would take part in the 2023 snap legislative election.
+In December 2022, the party announced that it would take part in the 2023 legislative election.

 On 1 February 2023, the pre-election congress of the party was held, at which there was a scandal.
 Maral Koshenov, who came to the congress from Atyrau, said that he was on the list of nominated candidates when he was selected in the regions, but upon arrival in the capital he found out that he was "crossed out from the list."
-According to him, the son of the former deputy of the Mäjilis, Iraq Yelekeyev, was included in his place.
+According to him, the son of the former deputy of the Mäjilis, Iraq Elekeev, was included in his place.
 At the congress, the head of the party said that it was necessary to prevent the party of oligarchs from entering the parliament, which he considers the Respublica and Aq Jol parties.

-On 2 February 2023, the party was admitted to the regional elections of mäslihats of the Abai, Akmola, Jetisu, North Kazakhstan and Ulytau regions.
+On 2 February 2023, the party was admitted to the regional elections of local assemblies (mäslihats) of the Abai, Akmola, Jetisu, North Kazakhstan and Ulytau regions.